Substra/substrafl/benchmark/camelyon/README.md

 ### Objectives

 Being able to run the benchmark on a deployed connect with a variable amount of data.
-Being able to compare connectlib local speed to a full torch example with a variable amount of data.
+Being able to compare substrafl local speed to a full torch example with a variable amount of data.

 ### Basic install